vsoch/askci/paper/paper.md

 ## Use Cases

-The discourse installation ask.ci [@askci] provides a discussion forum for many academic centers to answer questions about cyberinfrastructure.
-AskCI Server is intended for more holistic knowledge, and can support the following properties and use cases:
+AskCI Server can support the following properties and use cases:

 ### Version Control